Political Climate Response Planning Guide

 MNA advises all organizations at this time to:

-2. Identify your risk level for loss of funding (guide below).
+2. Identify your risk level for loss of funding or investigation into exempt status (guide below).

 3. Prioritize the most important actions.